 Indigo LTD offer BAFA members a 30 minutes diagnostic session to help assess their strengths in audience loyalty, marketing or fundraising

 Receive a 20% discount on The Audience Agency’s Audience Finder enhancements & 15% off all Area Profile and Custom Audience reports

 Arts Fundraising and Philanthropy offers BAFA members concessionary rate places on Face-to-Face training courses

 TicketSource offer their charity discount for all online booking fees to BAFA members

 Discounted booking fees with Citizen Ticket for BAFA members (down from 10% to 8%)

 Future Ticketing offer free BAFA membership should they opt to switch to their ticketing services

 We’re stronger together – please join us!

 Rates for Festival membership start at just £150 and are based on annual turnover.
 Membership is flexible so you can join annually at any point of the year.
-2019 rates for festivals are as follows:

 In addition, BAFA offers university membership and associate membership.
 University memberships are £500, and include 10 free tickets for A Festival Career, plus participation in specialist online forums for events lecturers, access to potential partners for collaborative projects and research, and direct access to a range of industry professionals.
 Please contact us for more information about associate membership, and how your organisation can benefit from being part of BAFA.